-The New Delhi: Past, Present & Future summer program is a six-week study abroad program that offers undergraduate students the opportunity to live and study in India – a dynamic epicenter of innovation, transformation, tradition and home to some of the oldest and most influential cultures and societies in the world.
+The New Delhi: Past, Present & Future summer program is a six-week study abroad program that offers undergraduate students the opportunity to live and study in India – a dynamic blend of innovation, transformation, and tradition, and is home to some of the oldest and most influential cultures and societies in the world.
 India, at the heart of South Asia and with a population of 1.33 billion (18% of the world’s population), plays a significant and growing role in global politics and the global economy.
 Through the academic offering on this program, students will engage with the peoples, politics, and cultural dynamics of this vibrant society.
 This program will provide a valuable opportunity for students to engage with numerous aspects of Indian society and better position them to maximize future engagements involving India and South Asia in both their professional and personal endeavors.
 Cultural activities and course-related excursions around and beyond New Delhi are included to enrich the learning experience; possible destinations include Agra, Jaipur, and Landour.
 Upon successful completion of the program, students earn 8 Boston University credits.

 Requirements & Considerations